-You see this sense of well-being is independent of conditions.
-That as your practice matures over time, it arises more frequently and in all kinds of situations.
-We may feel a little chagrinned finding ourselves in those old emotional haunts, and can laugh at ourselves more readily.
+Your of well-being is actually independent of conditions.
+As your practice matures over time, the feeling of well-being arises more frequently and in all kinds of situations.
+We may feel a little chagrined finding ourselves in those old emotional haunts, and can laugh at ourselves more readily.

 This marvelous discovery prompted former Google engineer Chade-Meng Tan to pen his bestselling book “Joy on Demand.”